carlospr/iris-datapipe/README.md

 Have a look at a full example in [DataPipe.Test.Production.cls](src/DataPipe/Test/Production.cls)

 ## Users and privileges
-DataPipe uses different security resources you can assign to InterSystems IRIS user account:
+DataPipe uses different security resources you can assign to InterSystems IRIS user account.

+Consider the following:

+Resources:
 * `DP_ADMIN` - DataPipe Administrator
 * `DP_MENU_DASHBOARD` - Access to Dashboard menu option in UI
 * `DP_MENU_SEARCH` - Access to Search menu option in UI

+SQL Tables:
+Give the user access to:
+* `DataPipe_Data.Pipe`

+SQL Views:
+Also, make sure the user can SELECT in these views:
+* `DataPipe_Data.VInbox`
+* `DataPipe_Data.VIngestion`
+* `DataPipe_Data.VOper`
+* `DataPipe_Data.VStaging`

 You can see a full example in the included container: check out the [DataPipe_Admin](http://localhost:52773/csp/sys/sec/%25CSP.UI.Portal.Role.zen?PID=DataPipe_Admin) role definition in InterSystems IRIS.